-If you are an owner/manager of a business or a resident within a one-half mile radius of a new or existing liquor licensed establishment you are considered a party in interest and have the opportunity to participate in public hearings that determine the outcome of these applications.
+Business owners and managers as well as residents within a 1/2 mile radius of a new or existing liquor licensed establishment have the opportunity to participate in public hearings that determine the outcome of these applications.

-You may do so by attending the public hearing or by submitting petitions, letters, or offerings of support or opposition to the granting of liquor-related applications to the City Clerk's Office, 1000 10th Street, Greeley CO 80631, anytime prior to the scheduled public hearing.
-The application in its entirety is available for inspection and review in the City Clerk's Office as well.
+Attend a hearing or submit petitions and letters, in support or opposition to the City Clerk's Office, 1000 10th Street, Greeley CO 80631, anytime prior to the scheduled public hearing.
+Applications are available for review in the City Clerk's Office.

-You may want to contact the following Department/Divisions for information regarding additional information and/or licenses that might be required as part of your liquor license application: Finance Department, Sales Tax/Business Licensing, 350-9733; Community Development, Planning Division, 350-9780; Community Development, Building Inspection Division, 350-9830; Union Colony Fire & Rescue Authority, 350-9514; Police Department, Liquor Investigations, 350-9683; Weld County Health Department, 304-6415 Ext.
-2212.
+You may want to contact the following Department/Divisions for additional information and/or licenses that may be required as part of your liquor license application:

-Special Event Liquor Licenses are also available.
-An application packet is also available for this type of license.
-These licenses allow a qualified organization to sell or dispense alcohol beverages in conjunction with fund raising and other activities while insuring full compliance with all applicable state and local laws and ordinances.
+Special Event Liquor License application packets are also available.
+These are for qualified organizations to sell or dispense alcohol beverages in conjunction with fund raising and other activities while ensuring full compliance with all applicable state and local laws and ordinances.

 Liquor licenses are valid for one year from the date of the approval by the Colorado Liquor Enforcement Division and must be renewed each year.
 Approximately 90 days prior to the expiration date of the license, one will receive a renewal application from the Colorado Liquor Enforcement Division.
 This will need to be completed and signed, with the appropriate state and local fees attached, and submitted to the City Clerk's Office for processing.

-Any changes in operating manager , corporate or trade name, corporate partner, partnership, location, change or transfer of ownership , limited liability director, stockholder company member, or modification of licensed premises must be reported to the City Clerk's Office for consideration by both the local and state licensing authorities.
+The following changes must be reported to the City Clerk's Office for consideration by both the local and state licensing authorities: